texadactyl/diyca/README.md

 This is *NOT* commercial software; instead, usage is covered by the GNU General Public License version 3 (2007).
 In a nutshell, please feel free to use the project and share it as you will but please don't sell it.
 Thanks!

-See the license.txt and gplv3.txt files for the GNU licensing information.
+See the LICENSE file for the GNU licensing information.

 GETTING STARTED